 Born in California on August 17, 1960, Sean Penn made his film debut in 1981's Taps.
 His breakout role came in 1982, when he played Jeff Spicoli in Fast Times at Ridgemont High.
-Later acting work included Dead Man Walking (1995) and She's So Lovely (1997), and writing, producing and directing The Crossing Guard (1995) among other projects.
-Penn's more recent acting credits include Up in the Villa, The Weight of Water, All the King's Men, I Am Sam, Milk and Tree of Life; and directing credits include The Pledge and Into the Wild.
-He has won several honors as an actor and filmmakers, including two Academy Awards for best actor.
+Later acting work included Dead Man Walking (1995) and She's So Lovely (1997), and writing, producing and directing The Crossing Guard (1995), among other projects.
+Penn's more recent acting credits include Up in the Villa, The Weight of Water, All the King's Men, I Am Sam, Milk and Tree of Life.
+He has won several honors as an actor and filmmaker, including two Academy Awards for best actor.
 In early 2016, Penn found himself embroiled in controversy following his Rolling Stone interview with fugitive drug lord Joaquin "El Chapo" Guzman.

 Actor Sean Justin Penn was born on August 17, 1960, in Santa Monica, California.
 His father, Leo Penn, was an actor and director.
 His mother, Eileen Ryan, was an actress.
 Sean Penn grew up in Los Angeles, and attended Santa Monica High School along with fellow students and future actors Emilio Estevez, Charlie Sheen and Rob Lowe.

 An interest in filmmaking, specifically directing, led to Penn's passion for acting, which included several early TV parts.
 He moved to New York City at the age of 19 and soon landed a part in a Broadway play, Heartland.
 In 1981, he made his film debut alongside budding star Tom Cruise and Academy Award winner Timothy Hutton in the military school drama Taps.